DTSC

 At 300W and 1-mil coating thickness, a pulsed fiber laser removes approximately 36 square feet of paint per hour — compared to 0.12–3 sq ft/hr for chemical stripper active application time, based on USAF AFRL JGPP 2001 data from military depot operations.
 The throughput formula is: strip rate (ft²/min) = 2 × (kW) / (mils thickness).
 Fully burdened decoating cost runs $3–$4/sq ft for laser versus $10–$22/sq ft for chemical stripping across aircraft types (T-38: $18/ft²; T-45: $22/ft²; F-4: $10/ft²) in the same AFRL data set.
 These figures reflect military aerospace depot operations — civilian industrial strip rates vary by coating type, substrate, and setup.

-Blind holes, CFRP composites, and batch immersion of small hardware are the three scenarios where chemical stripping outperforms laser.
-Pulsed 1064nm laser requires direct line-of-sight — energy density drops on internal curved surfaces, so aerospace manifolds, hydraulic housings, and turbine components with complex internal geometry need chemical immersion to treat all wetted surfaces.
+Blind holes, CFRP composites, and batch immersion of small hardware are the 3 scenarios where chemical stripping outperforms laser — each involves geometry or BAAQMD Rule 8-49 exemption conditions that limit laser line-of-sight access or raise cleaning risk..
+Pulsed 1064nm laser requires direct line-of-sight — power level drops on internal curved surfaces, so aerospace manifolds, hydraulic housings, and turbine components with complex internal geometry need chemical immersion to treat all wetted surfaces.
 CFRP composite substrates face a separate limit: 1064nm thermal accumulation risks resin matrix damage above 93°C (ScienceDirect CFRP 93°C threshold).
 Benzyl alcohol-based strippers marketed as a safe MC alternative are still classified as VOCs under CARB Title 17 §94509 and do not reduce VOC compliance burden.

-A Bay Area facility doing chemical paint stripping faces four simultaneous compliance requirements: the DTSC commercial MC ban (in effect since January 1, 2019 under CCR Title 22 §69511.9(c)(3)), Cal/OSHA CCR Title 8 §5202 (Permissible exposure limit (PEL) 25 ppm Time-weighted average (TWA), STEL 125 ppm, action level 12.5 ppm — stricter than federal OSHA on several parameters), Bay Area Air Quality Management District (BAAQMD) Regulation 8 Rule 4 (50 g/L VOC limit, 5-ton/yr alternate compliance cap), and CARB AB 2588 Hot Spots reporting triggered at just 6 gallons of MC per year.
+A Bay Area facility doing chemical paint stripping faces four simultaneous compliance requirements: the DTSC commercial MC ban (in effect since January 1, 2019 under CCR Title 22 §69511.9(c)(3)), Cal/OSHA CCR Title 8 §5202 (PEL 25 ppm TWA, STEL 125 ppm, action level 12.5 ppm — stricter than federal OSHA on several parameters), BAAQMD Regulation 8 Rule 4 (50 g/L VOC limit, 5-ton/yr alternate compliance cap), and CARB AB 2588 Hot Spots reporting triggered at just 6 gallons of MC per year.
 Laser cleaning eliminates all four compliance layers.
-Z-Beam confirms substrate materials, identifies whether the application involves steel or aluminum with different laser parameters, and provides a compliance-pathway summary before any work begins.
+Z-Beam confirms substrate materials, identifies whether the application involves steel, which runs different laser parameters than aluminum, and provides a compliance-pathway summary before any work begins.

 | Parameter | Value |